AliyunContainerService/pouch/docs/commandline/pouch_restart.md

 ```
   -h, --help       help for restart
-  -t, --time int   Seconds to wait for stop before killing the container (default 10) (default 10)
+  -t, --time int   Seconds to wait for stop before killing the container (default 10)
 ```

 ### Options inherited from parent commands